 We don't send marketing e-mails.
 We're never going to send them.
 We use your e-mail address to communicate with you about your club membership or prospective membership.

-You’re free to ask us at any time to see the data that we hold about your membership and ask for it to be corrected or updated.
+You’re free to ask us at any time to see the data that we hold about your membership and ask for it to be corrected or updated, and you can ask us to stop all processing of your information until any incorrect information has been updated.
 We’ll comply as soon as possible (usually within a week but absolutely within 30 days), and won’t charge for this.

 Right to be forgotten